Executive Team Members

 Janine M. Wilkin, Acting Chief Marketing Officer

-Janine Wilkin is currently the Chief of Staff and acting Chief Marketing Officer for The Nature Conservancy.
+Janine Wilkin is currently the Acting Chief Marketing Officer for The Nature Conservancy.
 Prior to taking on this role in the fall of 2015, she served as Mark Tercek's Chief of Staff from 2008 to November 2016.
 Janine has served in leadership roles in marketing and philanthropy, including deputy director of philanthropy where she oversaw fundraising in major markets and as director of field resources where she oversaw field marketing as well as several philanthropy support services for the organization.
 She also serves on an advisory board for Conservation Leadership through Learning, an innovative Master’s level program in development at Colorado State University.

 Prior to joining the Conservancy in 2005, Wilkin worked for America Online (AOL) for eight years where she held a variety of marketing and general management positions.
 Most recently, she was executive director, brand strategy and prior to that she held several leadership roles where she developed business plans to maximize the user-experience as well as drive advertising revenue for strategic content areas on AOL.
 Prior to AOL, Wilkin worked for nine years at the Time Life division of Time Warner where she held several direct marketing and new product development roles.

 She holds an M.B.A. with a concentration in Marketing from The George Washington University and a B.S. in Psychology from Pennsylvania State University.